 Some court orders are issued for the purpose of protecting a person from imminent danger and harm.
 If you willfully violate a restraining order and/or stay-away order you can be sentenced to one year in a San Diego County jail and $5,000 in fines.
 Multiple violations of restraining orders and/or stay-away orders can result in up to 3 years in a California state prison and $10,000 in fines.
 If you injure another person while violating a restraining order you will be required to spend at least 48 hours in jail.

 Penalties for violating a court order can also be aggravated if you use a firearm, have been convicted of stalking in the past, or have prior convictions for violating a court order.

 Defenses for Violating a Court Order

 You have the right to defend yourself against any criminal charges, including those for violating a court order.
 The defenses you use should help to explain, excuse, or justify your behaviors.
 The more persuasive the defense, the better your chances of success.
 Prosecutors who can’t prove that you are guilty beyond a reasonable doubt will be more inclined to offer a plea or drop the charges.
 Defenses that may be helpful in your case include:

 - You didn’t know the court order existed.

 - You were not capable of following the terms of the order.

 When you are charged with a crime in San Diego it is important to fight for your future.
 When you are convicted of a crime, no matter how minor, your life will be changed forever.
 Hiring an attorney to handle your defense will increase the chances of securing the best possible outcome in your case.

 Call the Law Office of Vikas Bajaj, APC to find out how we can help to protect your future.
-We offer a free consultation to clients who are searching for help.
+Clients who are searching for help can schedule an initial consultation with us.
 During this consultation, we will review your case, explain your rights as a defendant, and outline a strategy for your defense.